-The Lee Student Health Center provides treatment for minor illnesses and injuries as well as counseling services by a Licensed Professional Counselor (LPC).
-The Health Center also provides education on a broad range of health and wellness issues.
+The Lee Student Health Center provides treatment for minor illnesses and injuries, counseling services by a Licensed Professional Counselor (LPC), and disability services and classroom accommodations for student with unique needs.
+The Health Center also provides education and host events on a broad range of health and wellness issues.
 TDaP, Meningococcal, and influenza vaccines are offered for a fee.
 Tuberculin skin tests are also available for a nominal fee.
 Urinalysis and testing for pregnancy and strep throat are provided in the Health Center as needed at no cost to the student.
-Over-the-counter medications such as pain relievers, antihistamines, etc. are available free of charge as needed.
+Over-the-counter medications such as pain relievers, antihistamines, etc. are available free of charge as needed and recommended by the nurse.
 Referrals to community organizations, clinics, and hospitals are made as needed.

 Who may utilize the services of the Health Center?